devjedan/Zeus-Motorsports/README.md

 ## Description

-The Zeus Motorsports Prototype Website is a web development project aimed at creating a responsive and user-friendly website for our college racing car group, Zeus Motorsports.
+The Zeus Motorsports Website is a web development project aimed at creating a responsive and user-friendly website for our college racing car group, Zeus Motorsports.
 This project showcases our team's dedication to enhancing our online presence and engaging with our audience effectively.

 ## Technologies Used